kubernetes/enhancements/keps/sig-scheduling/3370-native-podgroup-api/README.md

 You can take a look at one potential example of such test in: https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->
+No, unit and integration tests will be added.

 ### Rollout, Upgrade and Rollback Planning